adamreeve/npTDMS/docs/reading.rst

             channel_sum += channel_chunk[:].sum()
     channel_mean = channel_sum / channel_length

-This approach can also be useful to stream TDMS data to another format on disk or into a data store.
+This approach can be useful to stream TDMS data to another format on disk or into a data store.
 It's also possible to stream data chunks for a single channel using :py:meth:`~nptdms.TdmsChannel.data_chunks`::

     with TdmsFile.open(tdms_file_path) as tdms_file: